How it started

 What Users Notice

 Most people finish a session feeling lighter, clearer and more hopeful.
-After a few weeks the data visualisations reveal mood cycles, trigger points and relationship patterns that keep growth on track.
+With a few weeks of use, the data visualisations will uncover patterns in attitude, behavior and relationships that suggest opportunities to change and possibilities for growth.

 I feel better when I use Daily Inventory.
 I think you will, too.